Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory

 \section{Results \& Analysis}

-This section investigates two core research questions (RQs): \textbf{RQ1 (What):} What characterizes the hallucination landscape of current DRAs? \textbf{RQ2 (Why):} What underlying mechanisms drive the DRA's failures?
-We first benchmark representative DRAs on \bench, followed by a diagnostic analysis of their failure etiologies.
+This section investigates two core research questions (RQs): \textbf{RQ1 (What):} What characterizes the hallucination landscape of current DRAs? \textbf{RQ2 (Why):} What trajectory-level patterns are associated with DRA failures?
+We first benchmark representative DRAs on \bench, followed by a diagnostic analysis of recurring failure patterns.